Business Contract Agreement Advice

 7 Reasons Why Agreements Fall Apart

 - Buying the Business (Just how deep are your pockets?)
-Often, time constraints, backroom pressure tactics and competitive market opportunities, cause negotiators to take a shorter term view and enter into agreements simply for the purpose of the agreement's sake.
+Often time constraints, backroom pressure tactics and competitive market opportunities, cause negotiators to take a shorter term view and enter into agreements simply for the purpose of the agreement’s sake.
 This could result in issues that have not been satisfactorily resolved.
 Visualise a pressure cooker where somebody failed to turn off the heat and left the room.
-Well, you get the idea.

 - Buyer Beware – When you realize you have just bought a lemon.
 The agreement causes one of the parties to second guess themselves, or wonder whether they could and should have done better.
 They may feel they have been taken advantage of.
 It’s for this reason that the new glimmering contract may lead to profits being bled by your counterpart, extracting value from every nook and cranny they can find.
 A noble way of looking at it ,would be to say that the other side is ‘reclaiming their dignity’.